alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-22-changing-names-after-hajj.md

 layout: post
 title: Ruling on Changing Names after Hajj
 publisher: alsalafiyyah@icloud.com
-source: Fatawa Al-Lajnah Al-Da’imah, Fatwa no. 3323, Question 9
+source: "Fatawa Al-Lajnah Al-Da’imah, Fatwa no. 3323, Question 9"
+date: 2023-07-22
 hijri: Muharram 04, 1445
 category: [fatwas,hajj]
-lang: en
-note: true
-excerpt: What is the ruling on a person changing their name like most of the Indonesian pilgrims do?
-Indonesians are used to changing their names when they go to Makkah Al-Mukarramah
+excerpt: "What is the ruling on a person changing their name like most of the Indonesian pilgrims do?
+Indonesians are used to changing their names when they go to Makkah Al-Mukarramah"
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Ibn Baz